cardano-scaling/hydra/security/RFP.md

 * snapshot is signed for every transaction and only snapshot can be used in close transaction
 * ...

 ### Artifact 3: Hydra Head Protocol Implementation

-The Hydra Head Protocol Implementation is the software that is used to operate a node in a head.
-It allows its users to open a head, lock funds in it, connect to peers, perform transaction in a layer 2 environment, close a head and unlock the corresponding funds.
-It includes on-chain code, off-chain code, layer 2 code, network communication between peers, API for clients to connect and use the node.
+With Hydra Head Protocol Implementation we refer to the software component that is used to operate a node in the Hydra Head protocol.
+The `hydra-node` allows its users to open a head, lock funds in it, connect to peers, process transactions as a layer 2, close a head and unlock the corresponding funds.
+It includes on-chain code, off-chain code, layer 2 code, network communication between peers, and an API for clients to connect and use the node.

+The implementation can be found in this [Github repository](https://github.com/input-output-hk/hydra-poc)

+Version to be audited: [0.9.0](https://github.com/input-output-hk/hydra-poc/releases/tag/0.9.0)

 TODO describe the inputs and outputs of a hydra node

+TODO: clarify which artifacts we need to introduce

 #### Artifact 3.3: on-chain code